 Something about me and about counselling

-In addition to my counselling work, I work voluntarily with Eastbourne abandofbrothers.
+In addition to my counselling work, I work voluntarily with Eastbourne abandofbrothers as a mentor, leader, initiator and group facilitator.
 I help run and provide a meaningful rites of passage program to disenfranchised young men in our community.

 How does counselling help ?